 After Meyer’s speech, we got back on the buses and headed to dinner at Gordon Biersch.
 I sat with a fun group of people in my color group and when our food finally arrived it was pretty good, so the long wait for the food didn’t seem that bad.
 When we finished dinner around 7:00 p.m., we went straight to the White House to take a few pictures before leaving for the National Mall.

-When we got to the National Mall, we started at the World War II Memorial.
-The last time I saw this memorial it was super dark out, so seeing it again in the light.
+When we got to the National Mall, we started with the World War II Memorial.
+The last time I saw this memorial it was super dark out, so seeing it again in the light was a completely different experience.
 Everything, the memorial itself, the fountains, the sky, and the other monuments, looked gorgeous as the sun was beginning to set.
 After spending half an hour or so at the World War II Memorial, we went to the Lincoln Memorial.
 Around 10:00 p.m., we left the National Mall and returned to GMU.

 Upon arrival at GMU around 10:30 p.m., my suite mates and I quickly took turns showering then went to bed to rest up for another exciting day ahead.